yzerlaut/heterogenous_firing_response/README.md

-# heterogenous_firing_response

-Data, analysis and theoretical modeling for the paper : "Heterogenous firing response of mice layer V pyramidal neurons in the fluctuation-driven regime"
+# Heterogenous firing response of mice layer V pyramidal neurons in the fluctuation-driven regime

+- python code for the data analysis and theoretical modeling

+- manuscript in org mode

 ## Requirements